-- The kitchen sink and bathroom water outlet have a strainer or drain sieve which has two main functions: Firstly, the strainer should keep off small particles of food and body hairs from floating into the drain pipe to avoid blockage of the greywater flow in the U-shaped trap pipe (below a kitchen sink, or in the underground of a bathroom strainer).
-Secondly, the strainer should keep off unwanted animals that might enter the greywater outlet and underground greywater pipe.
+• Keeping off small particles of food and body hairs from floating into the drain pipe to avoid blockage of the greywater flow in the U-shaped trap pipe or syphon (below a kitchen sink, hand-wash basin, or in the underground of a bathroom strainer).

-- Therefore, the strainer should never be removed, except during cleaning.
+• Blocking bad smells. - Therefore, the strainer should never be removed, except during cleaning.
 Cleaning, mainly the removal of settled particles and hairs on the sieve or in the strainer, should be done by the tenant regularly, e.g., every two weeks.

 - It is not permissible to remove the strainer to thereby convey larger particles and hairs through the drainage.
 This would inevitably block the greywater outlet in the garden sooner or later.

 - Tenants are requested to check the greywater outlets from time to time.
-There are unprotected greywater outlets, i.e., the blue PVC greywater pipe ends without a strainer, and there are protected greywater outlets with a strainer.
+There are unprotected greywater outlets, i.e., the blue or grey PVC greywater pipe ends without a strainer, and there are protected greywater outlets with a strainer.
 Here is an overview of the greywater outlets for each house:

 • Plumeria Home: 1 protected outlet east of Plumeria Bungalow, and 1 unprotected outlet northwest of Khilek Pavilion.